jsschaf/MovieRecGenerator/README.md

 3. tweets.py --> Preprocesses tweets to generate a list of tokens
 4. movies.py --> Gets movies from themoviedb (ID, name, genre, keyword, rating) to generate a list of keywords (filters out low ratings, at least 5/10, with at least 100 votes)
 5. evaluation.py
-   - docs = list of tokens from movies (one for each movie)
+   - Docs = list of tokens from movies (one for each movie)
-   - query = tokens from tweets
+   - Query = tokens from tweets
-   - Performs tf-idf weighting and uses cosine similarity to match it up.
+   - Performs tf-idf weighting and uses cosine similarity to match it up
-   - Also performs sentiment analysis to filter out negative sentiment.
+   - Also performs sentiment analysis to filter out negative sentiment
-   - Generates top 5 movies from greatest to least similarity based on a tweet.
+   - Generates top 5 movies from greatest to least similarity based on a tweet
 6. movies.json --> JSON format file of the list of 951 movies we use in our recommendation system
-7. ALL_tweets.json --> File is found in "tokenized tweets" folder; contains a parsed list of tweets that we will be using to process and suggest movies to.
+7. ALL_tweets.json --> File is found in tokenized_tweets/ folder; JSON format file that contains a parsed list of tweets that we will be using to process and suggest movies to
-8. porterstemmer.py --> Implementation of Porter Stemmer for use as a stemmer when preprocessing Twitter and movie data.
+8. porterstemmer.py --> Implementation of Porter Stemmer for use as a stemmer when preprocessing Twitter and movie data